 Clear Retainer: Traditional getting this from a dentist would cost you $150 – $300.
 Fortunately, there are alternatives to the dentist such as Clear Retain.
 Clear Retain can make you a clear retainer as low as $79.
 This is quite a bit cheaper than $300.
-If you use this discount code PAQKIY at checkout you will get 5% off your purchase.
+If you use the discount code ALWAYS-SMILING on Clear Retain’s website at checkout you will get 5% off your purchase.

 Wire Retainer: Just like a clear retainer, a wire retainer through a dentist or orthodontist will cost between $150 – $300.
 A less expensive way is to have a wire retainer made by a business such as Custom Teeth Devices.